How to Access Property Records in Utah

 Involuntary liens are those which you do not control.
 They are imposed upon the property against your will when you fail to pay a debt.
 These types almost always end up in foreclosure and loss of the home.

-When someone works on your property, and you do not pay them, they can file a mechanic's lien to get paid.
-Then, when the house is sold, they will be paid from the proceeds.
+- Mechanic's Liens - When someone works on your property, and you do not pay them, they can file a mechanic's lien to collect their money.
+When the house is sold, they will be paid from the proceeds.

-Tax liens are very serious.
-If you do not pay your annual property taxes, the county will put a lien on your property.
+- Tax Liens - Tax liens are very serious.
+The county will put a lien on your property if you do not pay your annual property taxes.
 After a short time, they will foreclose and sell the property at auction.

 The Process of Property Liens in Utah

 The process of placing a lien on the property differs depending on the type of lien.
-To ensure validity, individuals must follow the right procedures and file at the correct office.
+Individuals must follow the proper procedures and file at the correct office to ensure validity.
 Individuals in Utah may follow these steps to place a mechanic's lien in the state:

 - The first step is ensuring preliminary notice.
 Utah requires subcontractors and suppliers to submit preliminary notices on private projects within 20 days and, at most, ten days after filing a notice of compilation.
 On the other hand, the parties must send a notice for public projects in 20 days, but only if the Notice of Commencement is filed or filed later than 15 days.